 - a friend’s partner

 - someone you encountered by chance – on a train or in a coffee shop

 For some of us one of the biggest feats is recognising that we are being bullied at all.
 Bullies are very good at making us feel that we are in the wrong – and people can suffer for years before they begin to understand where the problem really lies.

 (Adapted from ‘Stop Walking on Eggshells’ – Paul Mason/Randi Kreger – New Harbinger Publications Inc -California 1998)

 - Do you find yourself hiding how you think or feel because you are afraid of the other person’s reaction?

 - Are you blamed and criticized for everything that goes wrong – even when it makes no logical sense?

-- Are you the focus of intense and irrational rages – alternating with periods when the other person is normal and loving?
+- Are you the focus of intense and irrational rages – alternating with periods of calm and normality?

 - Is the person always denigrating or denying your point of view?

 - Do you feel that their expectations of you are constantly changing, so you can never do anything right?